Get exclusive premium content! Sign up for a membership now!

 Materials needed:

-A flower-inspired dress is always nice but this dress will make your kid look stunning.
-Imagine her moving all over with all that petals bouncing around.
+A flower-inspired dress is always nice, but this dress will make your kid look stunning.
+Imagine her moving all over with all those petals bouncing around.
 Here’s the full tutorial.

 9. Katy Dress